Stevens County Cat Care

 December 2017 – Winter Break – No clinic

 Call (509) 935-MEOW (6369) to make reservations for your cat(s).
-Leave your name and phone number and basic information and a volunteer will return your call within a few days.
+Leave your name and phone number and basic information and a volunteer will return your call.
 Our clinics fill up very quickly.
 Be patient.

 See what we’ve done so far…